 There are risks here, to be sure.
 Luke Lango called GPS stock one of the six worst in the S&P 500 in the first half — and he’s not wrong.
 GPS shares have plunged.

-Old Navy’s sales performance in the last two quarters have not been particularly impressive.
+Old Navy’s sales performance recently has not been particularly impressive.
 Sales for the Gap brand continue to decline.
 In fact, analysts asked repeatedly on the Q1 conference call if the spin-off would still move forward: there’s a risk that Gap and Banana Republic might not be enough to support a standalone company, even with growth from athleisure concept Athleta.